JMT96/littlelemon-backend-meta/README.md

-# Little Lemon - Restaurant Reservation and Menu Management :lemon:
+# :lemon: Little Lemon - Restaurant Reservation and Menu Management :lemon:
 ## Welcome to the Restaurant Reservation and Menu Management System!
 This project allows users to explore the restaurant menu, make bookings, and learn more about the restaurant.